wwucyber/wwucybersite/cybersite/src/pages/join.md

 ## FAQs

-> I'd like to participate as a *member* of the club
+> What are the requirements for club membership?

-You must only be currently enrolled as a student at Western Washington University and agree to the [club rules](/join#club-rules).
+To join the Cybersecurity Club, you must be currently enrolled as a student at Western Washington University and agree to the [club rules](/membership-rules).
 You do **not** need to be part of the Cybersecurity or Computer Science departments and there is no class restriction — whether you are a freshman or post-graduate, you are welcome here.

-> *I have little or no knowledge of cybersecurity*
+> What degree of cybersecurity proficiency is required for membership?

-That's okay, no prior cybersecurity experience or knowledge is required to join and we encourage you to do so.
-This club exists to serve as an oppertunity for everyone to further their knowledge of security topics regardless of skill level.
+No prior cybersecurity experience or knowledge is required to join and we encourage you to consider involvement regardless of skill level.
+This club exists to serve as an opportunity for everyone to further their knowledge of security topics regardless of expertise.

-> *I have not involved myself in WWU extracurriculars before.
-How do I join?*
+> I have not involved myself in WWU extracurriculars before.
+How do I join?

 We're humbled that you are considering our club.
 The process is simple:
 - Visit the [club page on the Western Involvement Network](https://win.wwu.edu/organization/cyber) and register as a member.
 - Join the [club Discord community](https://discord.com/invite/hXs2NgTYP5).
 - Attend [meetings](/schedule) as your availability permits.

-> *The meeting schedule is incompatible with my own schedule — can I still be involved in other ways?*
+> The current meeting schedule is incompatible with my personal schedule.
+Can I still be involved in other ways?

-Yes!
-As students, we relate to the struggle of fitting other functions in around our class, work, and personal lives.
+Certainly — as students, we relate to the struggle of fitting other functions in around our class, work, and personal lives.
 While we prefer members attend as many meetings as they can, meetings are not a requirement for membership and we hold various cybersecurity events throughout the quarter at times unrelated to the posted meeting schedule.
-Keep an eye on the [club announcements](/blog/tags/announcement) to staty up to date with all events and meeting times.
+Keep an eye on the [club announcements](/blog/tags/announcement) to stay up to date with all events and meeting times.

-> I'd like to participate as an *officer* of the club Thank you – we can always use more help.
-All of the above apply with the stipulation that club officers must also !!!.
+Further, we poll students at the beginning of each academic quarter for the times they are available to determine which times work for the greatest number of those interested.
+Please be sure to respond to that poll when it is published in the club Discord server.

-## Club Rules
+> What are the requirements for leadership role(s)?

-Insert rules here, maybe a link to the constitution on the win page?
+Thank you – we can always use more help.
+All of the above apply with the stipulation that club officers must also [someone insert something here, I forgot the officer requirements].